axelmierczuk/sportyfin/README.md

 `Dashboard > Live TV > Tuner Devices (+) > Tuner Type (M3U Tuner) > File or URL (enter path)`

+Additionally, make sure to change the "Refresh Guide" setting under:

+`Dashboard > Scheduled Tasks > Live TV > Refresh Guide > Task Triggers`

-Once the path has been defined, you can check out your streams under:
+Once the path has been defined and the settings have been updated, you can check out your streams under:

 `Home > Live TV > Channels (at the top)`